 The Maryville Daily Times published a lovely article with really fun pictures about my visit to Porter Elementary School in Maryville, TN last week.
 Thanks!

 You can have an astronaut read aloud to your class from the International Space Station!
 How cool is that?

-I’ve posted about summer adventures before, and this is high time for making your selection and getting applications in.
+I've posted about summer adventures before, and this is high time for making your selection and getting applications in.
 I am particularly intrigued by the Maury Project Workshop.
 You get to spend 2 weeks at the United States Naval Academy working with NOAA and AMS scientists to learn about physical oceanography.
-And do research cruises. … More ‘Tis the season to plan for summer
+And do research cruises. … Continue reading ‘Tis the season to plan for summer

-A whole cadre of children’s authors will be signing books this Saturday night at the Georgia World Congress Center.
+A whole cadre of children's authors will be signing books this Saturday night at the Georgia World Congress Center.
 They are all in town for NCTE (a national gathering of English teachers),but the signing is open to the public.
-All the details and a preliminary list of authors (25 so far) can be found here. … More Oodles of Authors
+All the details and a preliminary list of authors (25 so far) can be found here. … Continue reading Oodles of Authors